Inevitability of knowing less than nothing: Conditional uncertainty and entropy

 where

 See Figure~\ref{fig_semi-causal} for a depiction of the semi-causality requirement.

-The authors of \cite{ESW02} proved that every semi-causal channel can be written as a local channel on $B$ that feeds an output (corresponding to a quantum system $R$) into a channel acting only on $A$ and $R$.
-See also \cite{Piani_2006} and Figure~\ref{fig_semi-casual_channel} for a visual depiction.
+The authors of~\cite{ESW02} proved that every semi-causal channel can be written as a local channel on $B$ that feeds an output (corresponding to a quantum system~$R$) into a channel acting only on $A$ and $R$.
+See also~\cite{Piani_2006} and Figure~\ref{fig_semi-casual_channel} for a visual depiction.
 As such, for these channels, information can only flow from $B$ to $A$, and it never leaks from~$A$ to~$B$.
 Formally, if $\mathcal{N} _{AB \rightarrow AB'}$ is an $A \not\to B'$ semi-causal channel, then there exists a quantum system~$R$, a quantum channel $\mathcal{E}_{AR \rightarrow A}$, and an isometric channel~$\mathcal{F}_{B \rightarrow RB'}$ such that

-We use the term locally balanced to describe a channel $\mathcal{N}_{AB\to AB'}$ that is both conditionally unital and $A \not\to B'$ semi-causal.
-We use this term because the properties of such a channel are invariant under the exchange of the $A$ input and $A$ output systems.
+We use the term conditionally mixing to describe a channel $\mathcal{N}_{AB\to AB'}$ that is both conditionally unital and $A \not\to B'$ semi-causal.
+Note that the properties of such a channel are invariant under the exchange of the $A$ input and $A$ output systems.
 This is most readily observed using the formalism of Choi matrices and we discuss it further in Appendix~\ref{app:locally-balanced-choi}.
-Importantly, we use locally balanced channels to define measures of conditional uncertainty.
+Importantly, we use conditionally mixing channels to define measures of conditional uncertainty.

-Generalizing how unital channels define the majorization pre-order on quantum states, we now define a conditional majorization pre-order on bipartite quantum states, based on locally balanced channels.
-Given two bipartite states $\rho_{AB}$ and $\sigma _{A'B'}$, we say that $\rho_{AB}$ conditionally majorizes $\sigma _{A'B'}$ with respect to system $A$, and write
+Generalizing how unital channels define the majorization pre-order on quantum states, we now define a conditional majorization pre-order on bipartite quantum states, based on conditionally mixing channels. \begin{definition}[Conditional majorization] Given two bipartite states $\rho_{AB}$ and $\sigma _{A'B'}$, we say that $\rho_{AB}$ conditionally majorizes $\sigma _{A'B'}$ with respect to system $A$, and write